nspcc-dev/neo-bench/README.md

   Targets:

     build    Build all images
-    gen      Generate `dump.txs` (run it before any benchmarks) help     Show this help prompt
+    config   Generate configurations for single-node and four-nodes networks from templates gen      Generate `dump.txs` (run it before any benchmarks) help     Show this help prompt
     pull     Pull images from registry